Internships at DuBois

 This list was designed for students that are interested in or required to have an internship prior to graduation.
-The first link will take you to a master list of all of the companies offering internships.
-The second link will take you to the company specific information listed regarding pay, type of majors they are interested in, time frame of the internship, etc. If you have questions regarding this resource, please contact Anna Akintunde in the Office of Career Services at (814) 372-3015 or email email@example.com.
+The first link will take you to a master list of all of the companies offering internships, including contact information, majors sought and time frame of the internship.
+The second link lists internship advisors by major.
+If you have questions regarding this resource, please contact Anna Akintunde in the Office of Career Services at (814) 372-3015 or email email@example.com.

 Internships are one of the top college experiences that employers value.